Best Halal eateries in Adelaide and surrounds

 Hut & Soul

-The first premier Adelaide's finest Indonesian restaurant since 1998.
 Hut & Soul offers an inexpensive peek into the magic of the South East Asian cuisine with carefully selected popular dishes.
-All meats are from Halal certified supplier except pork.
-Restaurant does serve pork in the menu however they have a dedicated set of cookery to prepare pork-free dishes for all Muslim patrons.
+All meats are from Halal certified suppliers, except for the pork.
+While the restaurant does serve pork on the menu, they have a dedicated set of cookery to prepare pork-free dishes for all Muslim patrons.
 Alcohol is served in the restaurant.

-Marrakech Restaurant introduces to diners the exciting flavours of authentic Moroccan cooking.
-They use ingredients such as preserved lemons, cinnamon, honey, ginger, and coriander to create the delicious Moroccan traditional dishes.
+Marrakech Restaurant introduces diners to the exciting flavours of authentic Moroccan cooking.
+They use ingredients such as preserved lemons, cinnamon, honey, ginger, and coriander to create delicious, traditional Moroccan dishes.
 Their specialties include Bestella which is a chicken pie with ground roast almond, cinnamon and icing sugar - wrapped in filo pastry and served with salad.
-Meats are from Halal certified supplier.
+Meats are from Halal certified suppliers.
 Alcohol is part of the restaurant drinks menu.

 Parwana is a true hidden gem – the near absence of visible signage is testament to that.
-But step beyond the unobtrusive entrance to a gorgeously tiled, simply decorated room and you’ll find some of the best Afghan cooking in Australia, something that earned Parwana a spot on the list of the Top 50 Adelaide restaurants of 2013.
+But step beyond the unobtrusive entrance to a gorgeously tiled, simply decorated room and you’ll find some of the best Afghan cooking in Australia.